Skip to content

 paig_shield_client.setup(frameworks=["langchain"])

-Setting Privacera Shield Context
+Setting PAIG Shield Context

 Prompt User

 If it is a chatbot application or an application where the user is prompted for input, then you need to pass the username of the user to the create_shield_context method.
-Privacera Shield will use this username to check access for the user.
+PAIG Shield will use this username to check access for the user.
 If it is a batch application, then you can pass the username for the service account, which could be any unique name e.g. document_summarizer.
 The policies will be checked against this username.

 Python